Carl Friedrich Goerdeler: As agent "X"

 In November 1938, Goerdeler met with Young in Switzerland and asked if the British government could intercede on the behalf of 10,000 Polish Jews the Germans had expelled from Germany, whom the Poles refused to accept.
 Goerdeler declared that the treatment of the Polish Jews, stranded on the German-Polish border, was "barbaric".
-In December 1938-January 1939, Goerdeler had a further series of meetings with Young in Switzerland, where he informed Young that the Kristallnacht pogrom of November 1938 had been ordered by Hitler personally and was not a "spontaneous" demonstration as the Nazis had claimed.
+In December 1938–January 1939, Goerdeler had a further series of meetings with Young in Switzerland, where he informed Young that the Kristallnacht pogrom of November 1938 had been ordered by Hitler personally and was not a "spontaneous" demonstration as the Nazis had claimed.

 Goerdeler recommended that Young inform London that as soon as "the new persecution of the Jews is started, it is absolutely essential to break diplomatic relations".
 Goerdeler also informed Young of his belief that Hitler was seeking world conquest, and that the Führer had "decided to destroy the Jews-Christianity-Capitalism".
 Speaking to Young about the economic situation in Germany, Goerdeler stated: Economic and financial situation gravely critical.
 Inner situation desperate.
 Economic conditions getting worse.

-In another meeting with Young, Goerdeler claimed "the working classes are nervous, distrustful of the leader.
-Their allegiance is doubtful".
-Goerdeler maintained to Young: the feeling among the people against war is welling up at an alarming rate.
-His [Goerdeler's] recent talks with leading industrialists had satisfied X that the workers' feeling have been bitterly roused to the point where, if they were in possession of arms, they would physically revolt against the present regime.
-Goerdeler's reports to Young were later published by the latter in 1974 as The "X" Documents.